AbledaPeter/acme-insights/README.md

  * How much do users order on average?
  * Does price affect return rates?

-We're opinionated and we also have a bunch of legacy stuff, so we'd like you to use some of the tools below, but feel free to use others.

 ## Tools

+We're opinionated and we also have a bunch of legacy stuff, so we'd like you to use some of our existing tools, but feel free to also use others:

  * [MongoDB](http://www.mongodb.org/) is a silver bullet (oh and it's also [web scale](http://www.youtube.com/watch?v=b2F-DItXtZs))
  * [Mongoid](http://mongoid.org/) is the best MongoDB ODM